 - Cheddar Cheese: creamy and smooth, this cheese is top-notch in this soup.
 I highly recommend buying a block of cheddar and shredding it yourself using a box grater or food processor.
 Pre-shredded cheeses often have an anti-caking agent on them and don’t melt as well.

 - Butter, Salt, Pepper, and Flour: used to help assemble the soup and add flavor, and the flour works as a thickener.
-Use corn starch to make this recipe gluten-free.
+Use cornstarch to make this recipe gluten-free.

 Like any delectable soup, this starts with the comforting combination of butter and onion, sauteeing away in a large dutch oven.

 Really, is there any better aroma while cooking?
 Then it’s taken to the next level with the addition of garlic, which comes next.
 You know there’s got to be garlic.
+Remember to add a pinch of salt to layer in the flavors, too.

 To make this recipe in the Instant pot, combine everything in the bowl except for the dairy.
 That means you are leaving out the half-and-half AND the cheese to start.